MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 component of the model.
 The base sales reflect the changes in underlying marketing assets, for example, by growing when new customers convert into loyal customers that make repeated purchases.

+However, according to Cain, the standard OLS regression models are only capable of imposing a fixed or deterministic baseline that prevents the analysis of the long-term impact of marketing.
+Consequently, he suggests the use of time series regression models to decompose the sales into short-term (incremental) and long-term base (trend) sales.

+Past performance may not be the best indicator for future performance.
+Conventional MMM only provides an estimate of the past performance but does not specifically attempt to estimate what the performance will be in the future.
+Customer behaviour and market conditions may change in the future and affect marketing performance and S-curves.
+Thus, the results from MMM should be used with caution when making decisions.

 Paragraph 2